antonsolomko/snooker-andy/README.md

 For every frame won/lost players obtain/lose rating points.
 The number of points depends on two factors:
-* *Difference between opponents ratings prior to the game*.
+* *Difference between opponents ratings* prior to the game.
 This is the key factor: more "unexpected" outcomes result in bigger rating changes.

 | Player A rating | Player B rating | Frame winner | Resulting rating change |